gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The dependency report now includes the the requested dependency versions as extra information.
 This is invaluable information in many situations:

 * For conflict resolution it is now possible to infer from the dependency report why a given dependency version is selected.
-Previously, the dependency report included the dependency versions *after* the conflict resolution.
+Previously, the dependency report included the dependency versions *after* conflict resolution has been applied.
 Now you can see the version before the conflict resolution and the version it was replaced with.
-The new report makes it much easier to understand what happens during the conflict resolution and to figure out why and how certain versions are used.
+The new report makes it much easier to understand what happens during conflict resolution and to figure out why certain versions are used.
 * For dynamic versions the dependency report shows what version was requested and what version was selected.
-For example: 1.3.+ -> 1.3.5 (requested -> selected).
+For example: `1.3.+ -> 1.3.5` (requested -> selected).

 In order to keep the report clean and tidy we decided to remove the 'resolved target configurations' from the report.
 They used to appear on the right hand of every listed dependency and it was often a source of confusion.

-We continue to work in the dependency reports area and plan more interesting features shortly.
+We will continue to work in the dependency reports area and plan more interesting features shortly.
 For example, we want the report to present the dependency tree even though some dependency is unresolved.
 We also want to add other kinds of dependency reports.

 The new dependency report should also be faster for projects that have very large dependency graphs.
 Our performance tests for a particular larger project we are working on showed a 50% speed increase.

 The improvements in the dependency report drove our design of the new resolution result API.
 For Gradle users it means better programmatic access and hooks to the resolved dependency graph.